david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
        <a class="portfolio-box" href="/img/features/fullsize/l-hotlist-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-hotlist-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">In a busy clinic it is all too easy to lose track of patients- particularly when patient are being dilated and sent for further investigations.
-The hotlist address this issue by keeping a list that can be viewed at any time of patient who are  still under examination or having a procedure.
+          <p class="card-text">In a busy clinic it is all too easy to lose track of patients- particularly when they are being dilated and sent for further investigations.
+The hotlist address this issue by keeping a list that can be viewed at any time of patients who are still under examination or having a procedure.
 The list is user specific and allows you to switch rapidly between patients.</p>
         </div>
       </div>
     </div>